aggregate1166877/scalable-express-boilerplate/README.md

 middleware that does nothing (except print out "Hello, world!" of course).

-The idea is to have a well structured not-too-minimal working environment for a restful API server that could potentially grow into a large project.
+The idea is to have a well structured not-too-minimal working environment for a RESTful API server that could potentially grow into a large project.
 This project uses babel transpiling for compatibility on older systems, and [mocha](https://mochajs.org/) with [supertest](https://www.npmjs.com/package/supertest) for tests.
-Note that the tests included are merely proof concept, and does not cover all code.
+Note that the tests included are merely proof concept, and do not cover all code.

 I created this to help me more easily set up new API projects quickly.
 If this helps someone else, bonus.

-The authentication middleware used in this project is merely a proof-of-concept placeholder, and should not be used in the real world.
+The authentication middleware used in this project is merely a proof-of-concept placeholder I wrote, and should not be used in the real world.
 NPM packages such as [passport-jwt](https://www.npmjs.com/package/passport-jwt) and [acl](https://www.npmjs.com/package/acl) are great packages for actual authentication.